 COVID is not over.
 Long COVID is a real and not uncommon affliction months after infection, including in children.
-As of October 2022, the USA has a COVID death count that is equivalent to one “9/11 attack weekly.”
-Canada’s deaths have plateaued at a high rate.
+As of February 2023, the USA has a COVID death count that is equivalent to one “9/11 attack weekly.”
+Canada’s deaths have similarly plateaued at a high rate.

 There is no one “bullet-proof” protection, only layers.
 High-quality masks are one of those layers, a proven preventive strategy to prevent adults and children from getting or transmitting COVID-19 indoors or in crowds.

 Don’t let your work, studies and fun get interrupted by COVID.
 Wear a mask, make others feel good about mask-wearing, advocate for making it the rule or norm in your places of work or study, until the pandemic is truly over— and in 2023, the pandemic is not over.

 COVID-19 Omicron might be weaker, but ‘letting it rip’ is not a smart idea (NBC News Opinion, Jan 28 2022)